j1c1m1b1/j1c1m1b1.github.io/files/resume.md

 ### Languages:

-I have been coding in Kotlin continuously for 3 years and previously several more with Java.
+I have been coding in Kotlin continuously since 2019 and I previously wrote code with Java for several years.
 JavaScript, PHP, and AS3 in a past life.

 ### Architectural Patterns:

-MVVM enforced by multi-module projects in tandem with unidirectional state flows.
+MVVM is enforced by multi-module projects in tandem with unidirectional state flows.

 ### Android Frameworks I am proficient at:

+* Jetpack Compose
+* Navigation Component
 * Lifecycle
 * Paging
 * Room